plomgrading/plom/doc/source/hw_processing.rst

    This feature is under active development.
-Plom's primary purpose is to manage QR-coded hardcopy assessments; we are working toward supporting scripting for other use-cases such as homework.
+Plom's primary purpose is to manage QR-coded hardcopy assessments; we are working toward supporting scripting for secondary use-cases such as homework.

 .. note::